seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Which is as thin of substance as the air
 And more inconstant than the wind, who wooes
 Even now the frozen bosom of the north,
-And, being anger’d, puffs away from thence,
+And, being anger'd, puffs away from thence,
 Turning his face to the dew-dropping south.

 **BENVOLIO**